deviaI/25-Letters/Wordle/README.md

-This code has the correct source file and file length "n" to run the valid_words_wordle.txt List
+This code has the correct source file and file length "n" to run the valid_wordle_words.txt List